nvi-inc/fs-vgos/fs-vgos.md

 > all explicitly.
 Use the procedure described above for after June 30
 > or December 31 to set the time(s).
 >

+**If this is the first experiment since December 31 and June 30,** and the RDBEs have not had their epoches reset since that date, they should be reset.
+Use the ';' command in 'fmset' for each RDBE to set it to the nominal VDIF epoch.
+The third field in the 'dot' output above must be the same for all the RDBEs.

-> For the new server, the displayed VDIF epochs must be the same.
-If
+> For the old server, this requires setting the time explicitly for
+> each RDBE with 'fmset' even if it looks correct.
+Use at least one
+> of '.', '+', '-', or '=' commands and is necessary then verify/set
-> they are not use the ';' command for each RDBE to set the epoch to
+> the time for each RDBE.
+The third field of the 'dot' output above
-> the nominal one.
+> will be missing for the old server.

 If any changes were necessary due to the above considerations, check the values again with: